fvzwieten/ansible-mixed-hol/exercise1.md

 >
 >* Try to look up the password you just entered.
 As you will notice you can’t anymore.
 You can only replace it.
 Nice and safely stored :-)
 >* If you want to check whether you typed the password correctly, you can do that only before you click SAVE.
+>* We use the same _Machine_ credential for both Linux and Windows machines.
+This works, because on Windows, the account has admin rights and hence do not nmeed priviledge escalation.

 [(top)](#table-of-contents)

 ## Create an Inventory

-As you know by now you need an inventory of machines you want your playbooks to run on.
-In this exercise we are going to create a dynamic inventory.
-This is an inventory that will populate itself from an external source, in this case Azure.
+As you know by now you need an inventory of machines you want your playbooks to run against.
+In this part we are going to create a dynamic inventory.
+This is an inventory that will populate itself by syncing from an external source, in this case Azure.
 This means that as you create VM’s in Azure the inventory will be populated with the VM’s that you have created once you sync it.
-You need credentials for Azure to be able to do this, but these have been shared with you by the Tower Admin to use, remember?
+You need credentials for Azure to be able to do this, but these have been shared with you by the Ansible Tower Admin to use, remember?

-1. Log into _Ansible Tower_ as _webadmin_ (if you haven’t already)
+1. Log into Ansible Tower as _webadmin_ (if you haven’t already)
 2. Go to _Inventories_ in the left main menu, click the green _+_ button and choose _Inventory_.
 3. Give your inventory a _NAME_ (ie _MyInventory_), optionally a _DESCRIPTION_, _ACME Corporation_ for _ORGANIZATION_ and click _SAVE_
 4. Choose _SOURCES_ in the inventory menu and click the green _+_ button.